RadhaGulhane13/AI-integrated-TicTacToe/README.md

 ## How to play
 It is a famous two-player game that is played on a three-by-three grid with X or O. Each player will get a chance to mark the cell spaces three-by-three grid.
 The player who can place his marks in a horizontal, vertical, or diagonal row will succeed.

+## What's New
+With the functionality of providing a single player feature where the computer will be the 2nd player, there are two levels: easy and difficult.
+In the difficult level option, the program uses Heuristic search in Artificial Intelligence which makes it capable of playing best moves for 255168 combinations of games.
+In this case,  it becomes difficult for a player to bit the computer.

 ## Algorithm
 It is very simple to build Tic Tac Toe for the two-player feature as it requires just track the marked cells and success scenarios.
 While the one-player approach requires an algorithm that will decide the next move by the computer against the user.
 I have made use of randomized moves for an easy level.
 Increasing the difficulty level, I use the heuristic approach which will find out the best move against the user.